chamalis/djboiler/README.md

 Replace every occurence of `djboiler` with the project's name

-The following need to be adjusted:
+At least the following need to be adjusted:

+* Create and customize an `.env` file, with django secret etc
 * Run `poetry lock` to pin the packages to the latest versions.
+* Build your apps under `djboiler`, replace `app_x` etc.
 * Change this README.
-* Add the domain in `settings.py`'s `ALLOWED_HOSTS`.
-* Create and customize an `.env` file, with django secret etc

 ### Docker deployment ###